jboss-developer/jboss-eap-quickstarts/ejb-remote/README.md

         mvn clean assembly:assembly

-4. You can then run the executable JAR using `java -jar`:
+4. You can then run the executable JAR using the `java -jar` command.
+You will see the same console output as above.

-        java -jar target/jboss-ejb-remote-client-with-dependencies.jar
+        java -jar target/jboss-ejb-remote-client-jar-with-dependencies.jar

 Undeploy the Archive